rs-ipfs/rust-ipfs/README.md

 You can also back the project financially by reaching out or by becoming a backer on [OpenCollective](https://opencollective.com/rs-ipfs)

+If you have any questions on the use of the library or other inquiries, you are welcome to submit an issue.

 ## Roadmap

 Special thanks to the Web3 Foundation and Protocol Labs for their devgrant support.